LawleyFall2017/230-fall2017/weekly_materials/week12/p4prepExercise.md

 Post at least one example of a demo or completed tutorial to banjo for your exercise this week, no later than 11:59pm on Friday night.

 ## Step 6: Finish Your Proposal
-Write up your content and technology plan in your README.md document.
+Write up your content and technology plan in your [project 4 proposoal](https://github.com/LawleyFall2017/230-fall2017/blob/master/projects/project4.md).
 If you want your final project grade to replace the grade for projects 1 and 2, make sure you indicate that in your document.
-This is due by Sunday, 11/19, at 11:59pm.
+This should be uploaded to the dropbox in myCourses by Sunday, 11/19, at 11:59pm.